oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.5.1 Localizable strings <a id='localizable-strings'></a>

 Certain string-valued properties in this document, for example, `toolComponent.name` ([§3.19.8](#toolcomponent-object--name-property)), can be translated into other languages.
-We describe these properties as being “localizable.”
+We describe these properties as being "localizable."
 The description of every localizable property will state that it is localizable.

 ### 3.5.2 Redactable strings <a id='redactable-strings'></a>

 Certain string-valued properties in this document (for example, `invocation.commandLine` ([§3.20.2](#commandline-property))) might contain sensitive information that a SARIF producer or a SARIF post-processor might choose to redact.
-We describe these properties as “redactable.”
+We describe these properties as "redactable."
 The description of every redactable property will state that it is redactable.

 If a SARIF producer or a SARIF post-processor chooses to redact sensitive information in a redactable property, it **SHALL** replace the sensitive information with a string whose value is an element of `theRun.redactionTokens` ([§3.14.28](#redactiontokens-property)).

 ### 3.5.3 GUID-valued strings <a id='guid-valued-strings'></a>

 Certain string-valued properties in this document provide unique stable identifiers in the form of a GUID or UUID \[[RFC4122](#RFC4122)\].
-This document uses the term “GUID”.
+This document uses the term "GUID".

 > EXAMPLE: `"f81d4fae-7dec-11d0-a765-00a0c91e6bf6"`